• Home

 After feasting on the appointed day, if there was not too much cloud cover, a procession would be organized and at sunset it would proceed toward the parade site, facing the sunset.
 After parading through the site in a prearranged manner and performing ceremonies, they would march back the way they had come.

 There was always some confusion as people marched along a convoluted path through the site -- they marched through the site as if they were hunting for some quarry, and the procession was broken into regional contingents that took different paths.
-In order to mark the paths that people should take, tall majestic bluestones were gathered from a nearby rock outcropping and set upright at strategic points.
+In order to mark the paths that people should take tall, majestic bluestones were gathered from a nearby rock outcropping and set upright at strategic points.

 This was fine, but as the tribal population continued to expand they decided that the annual procession and feast should be held at a more central location, and a site at Salisbury Plain was selected.
-(181.7 miles by to the southeast of the site at Wales by road.)

 A ditch was dug around the circular site at Salisbury Plain -- the purpose of the ditch was to keep unauthorized persons from trespassing on the grounds and to create an embankment inside the circular ditch that would help to orient the marchers (and keep them from falling into the ditch) -- and bluestones were transported from the Preseli Hills in Wales and set upright at Stonehenge.
-(In later times when leaders of delegations to Stonehenge died their ashes were sometimes transported to Stonehenge and buried there, so that they could again lead their delegations in the afterlife.
+(In later times when leaders of delegations to Stonehenge died their ashes were sometimes transported to Stonehenge and buried there, so that they could again lead their delegations in the afterlife.)

 Salisbury Plain was particularly important to the animal herders, because there was a convenient trackway along a chalk ridge connecting it to other parts of England, including the Norfolk coast, and cattle were sometimes driven over this route to places where the cattle could be exchanged for salt and other products.